 Federal Reserve Bank of San Francisco (Board of Directors)

 Los Angeles County Bar Association (Past Committee Member)

 San Fernando Valley Bar Association (Past Board of Directors)

 Insurance Industry Charitable Foundation (Board of Directors)

-Phoenix Rising SC (Board of Directors)
+Phoenix Rising FC (Board of Directors)

 The Zimmer Children's Museum (Past Board of Directors)